dineshmahapatra/dineshmahapatra.github.io/aboutme.md

 subtitle: Why I am a good researcher
 ---

 My name is Dinesh Mahapatra.
-I have the following qualities:
+I have the following degrees:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- MPhil in Development Studies, Tata Institute of Social Sciences, Mumbai
+- M.A. in Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai
+- B.Tech in Electronics and Telecommunications, College of Engineering, Bhubaneswar, Odisha

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://www.youtube.com/watch?v=Qabk0_AtEr4) and it will answer **all** your questions.